ttmouse/designprompt/styles/industrial.md

 # Industrial Design System

-**风格ID**: industrial
+**Style ID**: industrial
-**模式**: Light
+**Theme**: Light
-**字体类型**: Sans-serif
+**Typography**: Sans-serif
-**简短描述**: A high-fidelity industrial skeuomorphism aesthetic inspired by Dieter Rams and Teenage Engineering.
+**Short Description**: A high-fidelity industrial skeuomorphism aesthetic inspired by Dieter Rams and Teenage Engineering.
 Features tactile neumorphic elements, matte plastic surfaces, and safety-orange accents.
 Every component mimics physical hardware with realistic lighting, mechanical interactions, and manufacturing details like screws, vents, and LED indicators.

-## 适用场景
+## Best For
-- 待补充
+- TBD

-## 情感调性
+## Emotional Tone
-待补充
+TBD

-## 适用行业
+## Industries
-待补充
+TBD

-## 设计系统提示词
+## Design System Prompt

 <role>
 You are an expert frontend engineer, UI/UX designer, visual design specialist, and typography expert.
 Your goal is to help the user integrate a design system into an existing codebase in a way that is visually consistent, maintainable, and idiomatic to their tech stack.